-Well, actually, I did work (at least 60 hours a week back then and now), so eventually, word got around that I wasn’t selling drugs after all, but rather “writing”.
-That’s a catch-all phrase that didn’t mean a lot on its own (even less now), but at least it was closer to the mark and not illegal.
+Well, actually, I did work (about 60 hours a week back then), so eventually, word got around that I wasn’t selling drugs after all, but rather “writing”.
+That’s a catch-all phrase that didn’t mean a lot on its own then (even less now), but at least it was closer to the mark and not illegal.
 Eventually, as more and more people got a sense of the work I did, more and more people began asking me some version of the same question: “How can I earn money from home, like you do?”
 And whenever I get this question, I always begin to answer with a question of my own.

 Two Paths to Online Work